What Is Encopresis?

 - Make bean burritos with whole-grain soft-taco shells.

 Help your child drink plenty of liquids each day, especially water.
 Diluted 100% fruit juice (like pear, peach, or prune) is an option if your child isn't drinking enough water.
-Also, limiting your child's daily dairy intake (including milk, cheese, and yogurt) may help.
+Limit fast foods and junk foods.
+It also might help to limit your child's daily dairy intake (including milk, cheese, and yogurt).

 What Else Should I Know?